Collagen: 9 Reasons Why This Improves Your Health

 Supplementation

 Supplementing with a high-quality, organic collagen powder is an excellent way of ensuring you have optimal levels.
-This protein is different than whey and casein protein because it contains a different balance of amino acids.
+This protein is different than whey and casein proteins because it contains a different balance of amino acids.

 You will usually find these supplements in a form that is referred to as hydrolyzed.
 When hydrolyzed, it is reduced to small peptides which can be ingested.
-The hydrolyzed form contains 20 amino acids, predominantly glycine, proline and hydroxyproline.
-Up to 90% of the hydrolyzed form is digested and available as small peptides in the blood stream.
+The hydrolyzed form contains 20 amino acids, predominantly glycine, proline, and hydroxyproline.
+Up to 90% of the hydrolyzed form is digested and available as small peptides in the bloodstream.
 The peptides are then transported from the blood into the tissues where they act as building blocks for cells and boost the production of new collagenous fibers.

 Vegetarian Collagen Source